lukeswitz/invader-sniffer/readme.md

 > **Forked from [nitekry/invader-sniffer](https://github.com/nitekry/invader-sniffer)** — ported and extended for the [Waveshare ESP32-S3 1.47" display board](https://www.waveshare.com/esp32-s3-lcd-1.47.htm).
 Credit and thanks to the original author for the core sniffer concept and pixel-art mascot.

 A dual-mode WiFi and BLE packet sniffer that captures to PCAP files on an SD card.
+WebUI configurable targets (OUI and named targets) Meta RayBan and Flock auto alerts.

 Built for the Waveshare ESP32-S3 1.47" display board.
 Features OUI-based target detection with visual and LED alerts, a config web UI, and USB mass storage mode for easy file retrieval.

 ---